alexort74/business_intelligence_pandas_seaborn/README.md

 The study cleans the dataset, maps price/volume dynamics, and quantifies how discount depth affects revenue by category and season.
 Outputs include:

-* **Python notebooks** – data cleaning, promo-price fixes, revenue-vs-discount metrics.
+* **Python notebooks** – data cleaning, promo-price fixes, category/subcategory definition, revenue-vs-discount metrics.
 * **Slide deck** – ten-slide executive presentation outlining insights and a phased pricing roadmap.

 ## Languages and Libraries Used